-Make a bouquet of crystal flowers this Spring!
+Make a bouquet of crystal flowers this Spring or for Mother’s Day!
 This crystal flowers science experiment is easy and fun to do at home or in the classroom.
 We have enjoyed growing borax crystals for numerous holidays and themes.
-These pipe cleaner flowers are perfect to add to your Spring Science Activities.
+These pipe cleaner flowers are perfect to add to your spring science activities.
 Growing crystals is awesome science for kids!

-These fun crystal flowers are so pretty for Spring science!
-Make sure to check out our Crystal Rainbow we also made.
-Growing borax crystals is definitely a classic science experiment that you must try with your kids!
-Make something fun with a flower theme this spring.
-We have lots of fun Mother’s Day gifts kids can make for you to try!
+These fun crystal flowers are so pretty to make for spring science!
+Growing borax crystals is definitely a classic science experiment that you must try with your kids.
+We have lots of fun Mother’s Day gifts kids can make!

 - Borax Powder (laundry detergent aisle of the grocery store)